EMDR Therapy Inside Your Thailand Rehab Program

 It depends on what you are working on.
 For single-event trauma with a solid foundation beforehand, two or three sessions on a theme can produce major changes.
 For complex developmental trauma, the work takes longer because there are usually more memories to process.
 Even partial progress, addressing one or two core themes, can make a real difference to how you feel about yourself and the world.

 In a residential setting, the concentrated scheduling means you can cover more ground in a shorter time.
 At home, weekly sessions spread the work across months or years.
 Here, three to four sessions per week with proper recovery time between them allows the brain to build momentum.
-Most clients work through at least two or three core themes during an eight-week stay.
+Most clients work through at least two or three core themes during a 60-day stay.

 Yes.
 Both are common targets.
 As the brain reprocesses the underlying memories, nightmares and triggers often reduce or go away entirely.
 The connection between the memory and the distress weakens as the brain integrates the experience with what you know now.